cfu288/gpt3-medical-bias/README.md

 - Fever
 - Shortness of breath

+We generate unique 10,000 documents for each chief complaint, 5,000 for each of our cohorts.

 We also provide OpenAI with the name, age, and gender of the patient.
 Since age and gender are controlled between the two cohorts, the only independent variable should be the name of the patient.

 See `document_generator.py` to see how we generated mock medical history documents using OpenAI and the generated cohorts.
 Note that generating 10,000 documents cost approx ~$15 using the gpt-3-turbo model.